ThePierrot/RPGDice.js/README.md

 # RPGDice.js

-A simple dice script for TRPGs.
+A simple dice script for TRPGs, used very imperative, C like paradigm.